jeffwhite-619/jwnode/README.md

 ### Step 3: Configure the credentials file

 Your computer should be on a wifi network (as opposed to wired, which I often do).
 In the credentials file, the SSID and PASSWORD should be the same as what your computer is connecting with.
-It's probably a good idea to change the CLIENTID to something custom, since the value of node.chipid() doesn't change between physical chips (at least not the 3 working ones I bought).
+It's probably a good idea to change the CLIENTID to something custom, since the value of node.chipid() may not be different between physical chips (at least not the 3 working ones I bought).

 The IPADR will be a static IP that you request for the NodeMCU module.
 On Linux, type ifconfig | grep "inet 192.168.".
 You may see a few IPs starting with 192.168, and these are IPs you should **not** set as the value for IPADR.
 For me, 192.168.1.5 is usually always available (i.e., not shown in the list and not assigned to anything else the router is connected to).